 Researchers are looking for ways to incorporate ketones into the diet.
 One way is through a medical food for use under medical supervision.
 In this study, a medical food containing a ketone ester called tri-betahydroxybutyrin will be tested.
 The purpose of this study is to look at the safety and bioavailability (the amount of the product in your body), and assess the potential effectiveness of tri-betahydroxybutryin when consumed three times daily with a food or beverage for the dietary management of subjects with mild to moderate Alzheimer’s disease.

-Q. How is the medicinal food provided?A. As a liquid that is mixed into a juice drink, lemonade, iced tea, butterscotch or chocolate pudding, three times a day.
+Q. How is the medical food provided?A. As a liquid that is mixed into a juice drink, lemonade, iced tea, butterscotch or chocolate pudding, three times a day.

 Q. Are there any side effects?A. In 2016 this product was determined as “generally recognized as safe” or GRAS, based on scientific procedures by an independent panel of scientific experts.
 However, as with any medication, over-the-counter supplement of nutritional product, this medicinal food may cause side effects in some people such as mild gastrointestinal issues.

 Q. How long is the study?A. Approximately 52 days

 Q. How many visits with the study team?A. Six.
 All the Great Lakes Clinical Trials office at the Lutheran Home in Arlington Heights or our Andersonville/Chicago location.